 The Logic Method

-Before I even know what the Leeds Method was, I was using a similar process in my own research.
+Before I even knew what the Leeds Method was, I was using a similar process in my own research.
 At the time, I couldn’t believe something as simple as that process received its own name or that guides were even necessary for others to get the gist of how to work farther back using DNA.
 It might as well be called the “Logic Method” or the “Common Sense Method.”
 There are really only two options: work your way down a tree or work your way back up a tree.
 Having each match labeled and designated to one specific branch is just common sense.

 I color-code all of my DNA matches when I can determine which branches they belong to and work my way down.
 I also keep detailed notes of my matches so I know how they are related, or my best guess when more information is unknown.
 For example, “matches the Richman/Bruns side.”